blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...2]gas/+page.md

 import gas from '@web3-onboard/gas'

-// subscribe to a single chain for estimates using the default poll rate of 5 secs
+// subscribe to a single chain for estimates using the default poll rate of 5 secs const ethMainnetGasBlockPrices = gas.stream({
-// API key is optional and if provided allows for faster poll rates const ethMainnetGasBlockPrices = gas.stream({
   chains: ['0x1'],
-  apiKey: '<OPTIONAL_API_KEY>',
   endpoint: 'blockPrices'
 })